kuan-hsu/poseidonFB/README.md

 ```

-Then choose x64 or x86 verrsion to download, extract to floder, then run the poseidonFB
+Then choose x64 or x86 version to download, extract to floder, then run the poseidonFB